-NRAC 14 SCORING METHODOLOGY
+NRAC 14 Scoring Methodology

 Clean Ohio Green Space Conservation Program Applications are scored on the following criteria and ranked accordingly.
 Project scores will be used to make recommendations to OPWC for grant funding.
-Briefly address each criteria within the OPWC application, and list below the Page Number where the information may be found by the NRAC 14 scorer.
+Briefly address each criterion within the OPWC application, and list below the Page Number where the information may be found by the NRAC 14 scorer.

-POINTS CRITERIA PAGE # 1 Ownership of Timber/Mineral Rights (max 20 points) a) Rights are owned by the seller and transferred to buyer w/ a mineral right survey from the 1890s (20 points) b) Surface rights are owned by the seller and transferred to the buyer (10 points) c) Held by production or currently leased without surface controls (0 points) 2 Support of Comprehensive Open Space Planning and incorporation of aesthetically pleasing and ecologically informed design (max 2 points) a) Any existing easements that would be detrimental to open space and ecological design? (yes, 0 points) b) Have the development rights been sold? (yes, 0 points) 3 The Enhancement of Economic Development that relies on recreation and ecotourism in areas with relatively high unemployment and lower incomes. (max 10 points) a) Must qualify as high unemployment per Table 1 (3 points) b) Must qualify as lawying and part Table 1 (2 points) b) Must qualify as low income per Table 1 (3 points) a) Must describe the proposed recreation and costsurism c) Must describe the proposed recreation and ecotourism 4 (See Clean Ohio Glossary of Terms , max of 4 points) The Protection of Habitat for rare, threatened, and endangered 4 species or the Preservation of high quality, viable Habitat for plant and animal species (max 6 points) a) Protection of rare, threatened or endangered species (max 3 points) b) Preservation of high quality, viable habitat (max 3 points) 5 Preservation of Existing, High-quality Wetlands or other scarce natural resources within the geographical jurisdiction of Council (max of 6 points) a) If not qualified as an OEPA wetland classification III (0 pts, maximum of 3 points) b) Documentation that proves it is a scarce natural resource (maximum of 3 points)
+POINTS CRITERIA PAGE # 1 Ownership of Timber/Mineral Rights (max 20 points) a) Rights are owned by the seller and transferred to buyer w/ a mineral right survey from the 1890s (20 points) b) Surface rights are owned by the seller and transferred to the buyer (10 points) c) Held by production or currently leased without surface controls (0 points) 2 Support of Comprehensive Open Space Planning and incorporation of aesthetically pleasing and ecologically informed design (max 2 points) a) Any existing easements that would be detrimental to open space and ecological design? (yes, 0 points) b) Have the development rights been sold? (yes, 0 points) 3 The Enhancement of Economic Development that relies on recreation and ecotourism in areas with relatively high unemployment and lower incomes. (max 10 points) a) Must qualify as high unemployment per Table 1 (3 points) b) Must qualify as low income per Table 1 (3 points) c) Must describe the proposed recreation and ecotourism (See Clean Ohio Glossary of Terms, max of 4 points) 4 The Protection of Habitat for rare, threatened, and endangered species or the Preservation of high quality, viable Habitat for plant and animal species (max 6 points) a) Protection of rare, threatened or endangered species (max 3 points) b) Preservation of high quality, viable habitat (max 3 points)